jkoloda/CarND-Kidnapped-Vehicle-Project/README.md

 ## Examples

 A video example is included in `videos` folder.
-The folder contains a `README` file with more information.